OleIdole/NTNU-Kossel-XL-DIY-3D-printer/LinksFor3DParts.md

 Inside of all towers :lowest 1 x m4, in the midle 7 x m3 and on topp 1 x m4 <br>
 Depends on the carry profile that is used.
 We used one with 24xm3 holes. <br>
-And we used m4 for the end brackets. (lower and upper) Right outside tower : 1 <br>
+And we used m4 for the end brackets. (lower and upper) Right outside tower : 7 <br>
+left outside tower : 6 <br>
+front outside tower : 6 <br>

-Mount 6 on each lower cornerpar and 3 on the upper corners.
+Mount 6 on each lower cornerpart and 3 on the upper corners.